-I knew a party on wheels would appeal to my group of friends, so I assembled a crew for my maiden voyage on the Pints and Pedals party barge.
-Armed with a cooler of beer (cans allowed for sipping between stops), we meet Chris Brown, his business partner Dax and a few of their friends on the 15-passenger bar/bike.
-It was a cool night in August – perfect for pedaling.
+I knew a party on wheels would appeal to my group of friends, so I assembled a crew for my maiden voyage on the Pints and Pedals party bike.
+Armed with a cooler of beer (cans allowed for sipping between stops), and my music playlist ready, we headed for what would hope to be a fun night out on this 15 passenger pedal bar experience.
+The night was made for us, as it was a cool night in August – perfect for pedaling.

 We climb into the adjustable, cushioned back seats and stow our belongings on the shelf above our heads, complete with LED lighting.
 With my red solo cup in its holder, I’m officially ready.
 After a brief safety speech from our driver, we plug our iPhone into the bike’s sound system and start pedaling.

 The Pints and Pedals crew has negotiated drink specials at several bars around town, but they’ll steer wherever you say.
 According to the trusty tour guides, the most popular area to pedal to right now is the Southside.
 We couldn’t agree more, and jumped at the chance to cruise the Southside route.
 Along the way, one of the first things I realized about the tour is (1) pedaling is really easy, (2) everyone loves a bar on wheels, and (3) is that a subwoofer?